 Theoretical mathematics is the study of abstract mathematical structures which form the basic framework for the rest of the mathematical sciences.
 In large part, theoretical mathematics is inspired by intellectual curiosity.
 Theoretical mathematics provides the tools for scientific discoveries in the future, often in unexpected ways.

-Analysis includes operator theory and C*-algebras – the study of infinite dimensional systems of equations – Fourier analysis – the study of infinite dimensional trigonometric systems, complex analysis – the study of functions of a complex variable, and differential equations – the equations which model how physical quantities change with time or space.
+Analysis includes operator theory and C*-algebras – the study of infinite dimensional systems of equations, Fourier analysis – the study of infinite dimensional trigonometric systems, complex analysis – the study of functions of a complex variable, partial differential equations and dynamical systems – the equations which model how physical quantities change with time or space, and research in theoretical and mathematical physics.

 Geometry and topology is the study of how objects in space bend or twist.
 It also involves categorizing objects based on properties such as the number of holes that are present or their symmetry.